prb2/processing-and-max-projects/cyclorama/README.md

 # cyclorama

-This is a simple sketch that oscillates RGB values based on the position of the mouse on the canvas.
+This is a simple sketch that oscillates 'rgb' values based on the position of the mouse on the canvas.

 The `y` coordinate determines which value is currently changing.
 If the mouse